What is climate change?

 - Tourists or those unfamiliar with specific local heat risks

-- People living in urban areas, because cities absorb, generate and retain more heat than rural areas
+- People living in urban areas, because cities absorb, generate, and retain more heat than rural areas

 - People living in homes not designed to reduce heat stress

-Cutaneous infection associated with warmer climate
+Cutaneous infection associated with a warmer climate

 Warmer conditions lead to a greater prevalence of cutaneous infections, including:

-- Bacterial infections such as impetigo, cellulitis and boils
+- Bacterial infections such as impetigo, cellulitis, and boils

 - Viral skin conditions.